progwise/george-ai/packages/litllama-api/README.md

 # Setting Up a REST API using Lightning Llama (Lit-LLaMA)

-[Lit-LLaMA ](https://github.com/Lightning-AI/lit-llama) is a powerful language model that you can interact with via a Python API.
-This guide will walk you through the steps to set up and use Lit-LLaMA on your Debian-based system.
+[Lit-LLaMA](https://github.com/Lightning-AI/lit-llama) serves as a comprehensive platform for executing the [OpenLLaMA](https://github.com/openlm-research/open_llama) Large Language Model (LLM).
+This guide is dedicated to facilitating the setup and utilization of Lit-LLaMA on your Debian-based system.
+Notably, Lit-LLaMA stands as a rendition of LLaMA's pretraining, fine-tuning, and inference code, all made accessible as open-source content governed by the [**Apache 2.0 license**](https://www.apache.org/licenses/LICENSE-2.0).

 ## Prerequisites